pandas-dev/pandas/doc/source/user_guide/groupby.rst

    group keys added to the result index.
 Previous versions of pandas would add the group keys only when the result from the applied function had a different index than the input.
 If ``group_keys`` is not specified, the group keys will not be added for like-indexed outputs.
-In this future this behavior will change to always respect ``group_keys``, which defaults to ``True``.
+In the future this behavior will change to always respect ``group_keys``, which defaults to ``True``.

    .. versionchanged:: 1.3.0